Teemperor/fuzz-blockers-game/README.md

 fuzzing tricks all fail to break down a problem.
 Or to put it simple: Are we doing mutational fuzzing or just generational fuzzing.

+You can try it out online [here](https://teemperor.de/fuzz-blockers).
+It also works on your phone.

 ## License

 See `LICENSE.md`.
 This work is (effectively) in the public domain.
 You don't